Our ferocious watchdog puppy

 Certainly on the plus side, a burglar gets a zero.
 There’s nothing good about a burglar, aside from not having the bad attributes of a puppy.
 On the other hand, puppies have some good qualities—they are cute, playful, and above all, eventually turn into dogs, and dogs are great.
 However, puppies have lots of bad qualities too, and it’s those that made me wonder what I was thinking when I decided that we needed a dog for this new homestead.

 First off, Scout is a peculiar mix, which makes her a great watchdog and a very ambitious puppy.
 She’s half German Shepard, and half Red Bone Coon Hound.
 I had never even heard of a RBCH before owning half of one, but I do think that side of her contributes to the general level of excitement she brings to our household.

 Shoes as chew toys

-So here’s a list of bad things our puppy does that a burglar would not typically do:
+So here’s a list of bad things our puppy did that a burglar would not typically do:

-Scout chews anything containing foam rubber.
-That particular taste in chew toys resulted in our real sunroom furniture being replaced by lawn furniture, as she ruined all the cushions on our nice set of sunroom chairs and sofa, strewing foam rubber and fabric fragments all over the place.
-It’s around $800 or so to replace those cushions, which we won’t spend until Scout is a dog.
+Scout chewed anything containing foam rubber.
+That particular taste in chew toys resulted in our real sunroom furniture being replaced by lawn furniture, as she ruined all the cushions on our nice set of real sunroom chairs and sofa, strewing foam rubber and fabric fragments all over the place.
+It’s around $800 or so to replace those cushions, which we won’t spend until Scout is a dog for at least a year.
 A burglar would be hard pressed to find $800 street value worth of stuff in our house to rob.

 A destroyed pillow next to lawn furniture, since real furniture was chewed up